ewcross/42printf/README.md

-# printf
+# ft_printf

-A ray-tracer, written in c.
+A re-coding of the C library function printf.

-General description.
+This project re-creating printf from scratch in C, with

 ## Details

-Hello.
+The ft_printf function includes

 ## Compilation